 Female participation in science, technology, engineering and maths (STEM) training and careers is significantly lower than male participation, particularly in non-health, engineering and related technologies, and information technology fields.
 This is despite evidence showing that the number of jobs requiring STEM skills is increasing.
 Between 2006 and 2011, it was estimated that jobs requiring STEM skills grew at about 1.5 times the rate of other jobs – by

 14 per cent compared to nine per cent - and that demand for STEM skills is anticipated to continue.
 Women’s lower rate of STEM skills attainment can also limit their career progression.
 A ground breaking Perth-focussed report published in 2015,

 Filling the Pool, found that experience in operational roles requiring STEM skills was regarded as almost a pre-requisite to reach senior roles in most Perth corporate organisations.

 Women are also significantly underrepresented in trades training and trades workforces.
 For more than a decade, women have comprised about ten per cent of West Australian apprentices.
 Women are estimated to comprise 25 per cent or less of the workforce in the construction (15 per cent); mining (21 per cent); manufacturing (23 per cent); transport, postal and warehousing (24 per cent); and electricity, gas, water and waste services (25 per cent) industries.

-One initiative undertaken by the Department of Local Government and Communities to support the increased participation of women in these fields is the
+One initiative undertaken by the department to support the increased participation of women in these fields is the

 Women in STEM and Trades Pledge.